How to watch the Harris-Pence VP debate tonight | DW | 07.10.2020

 Read more: Opinion: A chaotic and depressing non-debate

 Pence previously hosted a radio show as a congressman and is known for his cool, calm and collected demeanor.
-Describing himself as "a Christian, a conservative and a Repulican — in that order," his political views are poles apart from his rival, who he will likely try to criticize as too liberal.
+Describing himself as "a Christian, a conservative and a Republican — in that order," his political views are world's apart from his rival, who he will likely try to criticize as too liberal.

 Harris is a former prosecutor known for forensic questioning during Senate hearings.
-She was assisted by former Democratic presidential primary rival Pete Buttigieg, a former mayor of South Bend, Indiana, who is familiar with Pence's past record when he was governor of the state.
+In preparing for tonight's debate she was assisted by former Democratic presidential primary rival Pete Buttigieg, a former mayor of South Bend, Indiana, who is familiar with Pence's past record as governor of the state.

 Both might therefore be better able to observe debate decorum than their superiors.

-Neither are expected to wear face masks during the debate but, as between Trump and Biden, there shall be no handshakes before and after.
+Neither are expected to wear face masks during the debate but, as between Trump and Biden, there will be no handshakes before nor after the event.

 Read more: Donald Trump leaves hospital after COVID-19 treatment

-Since Trump's bout of coronavirus, the debate will take place with a plexiglass barrier separating Harris from Pence.
+After Trump's bout of coronavirus, tonight's debate will take place with a plexiglass barrier separating Harris from Pence.

 Harris is expected to address racial injustice and explain her views on law enforcement.
 The fallout over the Republican's push to fill the Supreme Court seatheld by the late Ruth Bader Ginsberg also seems a probable talking point.